 Leading distributor of pharmaceuticals and medical supplies

-) posted first-quarter fiscal 2013 adjusted (excluding one-time
+) posted second-quarter fiscal 2013 adjusted (excluding one-time

 charges and gains) earnings per share from continuing operations

 of 93 cents, thereby beating the Zacks Consensus Estimate of 85